Updated: Apr 25

 2. You can set up Hosting and Domain in a few clicks.

-Upgrade to a premium plan and you can purchase wix hosting for a year, and a domain name, without leaving the site.
+Upgrade to a premium plan and you can purchase Wix hosting for a year and a domain name without even leaving the site.
 (Don't do what I did and screw up your domain name.
 You can't change it, there are no refunds!
 But that's another post.)
-The most basic plan costs about the same as a fancy dinner at a restaurant. ("Sorry, honey, we're staying home tonight!")
+The most basic plan costs about the same as a fancy dinner at a restaurant.
+(Sorry, honey, we're staying home tonight!)

-3. Linking to Social Media is a snap.
+3. Linking Buttons to Social Media is a snap.

 It's as easy as clicking "social" in the Wix Editor, choosing the button you want, adding the link and presto, done!
 Also, there is an easy "cookie warning" add-on that automatically includes a link for more cookies information.
 If you live in a country where it is required, you can set it up in seconds.